Firewall Implementation: 3 Steps for Network Security

-- Research solutions that match the specified needs: Only once a business has defined what it needs from a firewall/managed security service can the process of researching solutions begin.
+Only once a business has defined what it needs from a firewall/managed security service can the process of researching solutions begin.
 In addition to services, make sure to research every potential IT provider's longevity in the business, history of servicing clients, and their all-around stability.
-Choose a vendor who has a reputation for providing quality and efficient service.
+Choose a vendor who has a reputation for providing quality firewall implementation and efficient service.
 If you are in a highly regulated industry, such as the legal or life sciences industries, it might be worth finding a vendor or Managed Security Services Provider that can address compliance and governance, in addition to your firewall.

-- Installation, configuration, and maintenance of the firewalls: Once a vendor has been chosen, the final step in setting up your firewall is the actual implementation.
-The IT provider you have chosen will install the solution in your environment, covering all of the areas you deemed necessary in your easrlier assessment.
+Once a vendor has been chosen, the final step in setting up your firewall is the actual implementation.
+The IT provider you have chosen will install the solution in your environment, covering all of the areas you deemed necessary in your earlier assessment.
 Post-installation, the firewall will be maintained and upgraded with both manual and automatic updates.
-Feedback should be provided on a consistent basis to ensure that the firewall is performing as expected.
+Feedback should be provided on a consistent basis to ensure that the firewall implementation is performing as expected.